Luis Darío Calvo

-Luis Darío Calvo (born 10 October 1977) is a retired Argentine football player.
+Luis Darío Calvo (born 10 October 1977) is a retired Argentine football player who played as an attacking midfielder.

 Calvo began his playing career with Boca Juniors and appeared in 19 Primera Division Argentina matches for the club, including his debut on 16 December 1995.
 Next, he joined Rosario Central where he would appear in another seven Primera matches.
 Calvo went on to play in the Primera B for Banfield and Independiente Rivadavia.
 He also had spells with AEK Athens and Kalamata in the Greek Alpha Ethniki.